maxkagamine/Kagamine.Extensions/README.md

 Several real-world examples of this being used can be found [in Serifu.org's projects](https://github.com/maxkagamine/Serifu.org/blob/master/Serifu.Importer.Skyrim/Program.cs).

 > [!NOTE]
-> ASP.NET Core projects include a launchSettings.json by default which sets the environment to "Development" in dev, but this [needs to be done manually](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/environments) for a console app.
-The easiest way in Visual Studio is to open Debug > {Project Name} Debug Properties and under Environment Variables add DOTNET_ENVIRONMENT = Development.
-Note that the `ASPNETCORE_` prefix won't work here, as it's not a WebApplication.
+> ASP.NET Core projects include a launchSettings.json by default which sets the environment to "Development" in dev, but you have to [create this file yourself](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/environments) for a console app.
+The easiest way in Visual Studio is to open Debug > {Project Name} Debug Properties and under Environment Variables add `DOTNET_ENVIRONMENT` = `Development`.
+Note that the `ASPNETCORE_` prefix won't work here, as that's specific to WebApplication.

 ## Collections